gfrt0/DiscreteChoice/README.md

-# DiscreteChoice
+## DiscreteChoice
-Estimators for Discrete Choice models, collected as I go
+# Estimators for Discrete Choice models, collected as I go.